Can an annuity provide for a spouse who outlives you?

 Option 2: Buy a separate annuity for each of you

-Another option is for you and your spouse to each have your own fixed annuity.
-Buying two separate single life annuities means that two guaranteed fixed income checks will come into the household each month.
+Another option is for you and your spouse to each have your own income annuity.
+Buying two separate single life annuities means that two guaranteed income checks will come into the household each month.
 Here’s what you can expect if you choose this option:

 - Both spouses have the peace of mind that comes from knowing each have a guaranteed income for life.